EugenieKa/SEMANTIC/README.md

 Partitions are slices of the big results counting 2 000 000 results or more

-At the last final point of indexation, the  independent split queries loose their number to be the indexed under the original name of query, which is also name of index.
+During last step of indexation, the split queries loose their number to be the indexed under the original name of query, which is also name of index.

+### Subpartitioning

-Volume under 2 000 000, are either index directly, or concerned by subpartitions process above mentioned
+Volume under 2 000 000, are either index directly, or concerned by subpartitions

-As seen in the previous section, there are subpartitions.
-It permits for average volumes to be index by smaller parts

-Subpartitioning doesn't create independent queries from the original one.
+Subpartitioning doesn't create independent queries from the original one

-The query results are slices and send for indexation part by part.
+Query results are sliced and send for indexation part by part.

-It aims to keep a good pace for indexation without Connection Time Out that can occurs
+It permits for average volumes to be index by smaller parts and  aims to keep a good pace for indexation without Connection Time Out that can occurs

+Note that, these partitions are subpartitions split in 3 groups

+- under 200 000, indexation with no partition
+- between 200 000 and 1 500 000
+- superior to 1 500 00